Posts Tagged ‘Health Insurance’

 The Difference between an Employee and an Independent Contractor

+Employers must make a determination whether someone who works for them is an employee or an independent contractor.
 To assist them with this, the IRS has issued the “Twenty Factor Test”.
-Here are the tests an employer applies in order to help make this determination:
+Here are the tests an employer applies in order

 Three Things a Business Owner Needs to Calculate their Tax Credit for Health Care Premiums